 If you suspect a dislocated shoulder, seek immediate medical attention.
 DO NOT attempt to put the joint back into place as long term damage can be caused.

 Dislocated shoulder causes & anatomy

-There is likely to be damage to the surrounding ligaments, tendons, nerves, blood vessels and fractures to other bones.
-Recurring injuries can be common which is why it is especially important that sufficient shoulder rehabilitation is done.
+If you have dislocated your shoulder then you are likely to have damage to the surrounding ligaments, tendons, nerves, blood vessels and fractures to other bones.
+Recurring injuries can be common which is why it is especially important to do sufficient shoulder rehabilitation.

 Immediate treatment for a dislocated shoulder has two stages.
 Firstly to protect the shoulder joint and prevent further damage and secondly to seek medical attention as soon as possible.

 - Stop play immediately and seek medical attention.

 - It is not likely you will have a choice in this as a dislocated shoulder is very painful.